Fbullman/School_District_Analysis/README.md

 ## District Summary

 - By removing the ninth graders at Thomas High School's math and reading scores, the grade average was reduced from 79.0 to 78.9
-- The average reading score,percentage of students passing math and reading, and the pertange of students passing oreavall (both math and reading) remained the same.
+- The average reading score, percentage of students passing math and reading, and the pertange of students passing oreavall (both math and reading) remained the same, even after removing the 9th graders at Thomas High School.
 The following image shows the district summary with all the grades.

 ![This is an image](https://github.com/Fbullman/School_District_Analysis/blob/main/Images/All%20grades.png)

-District Summary

-The following image is the district summary after removing the ninth grade scores from Thomas High School:

-District Summary

 School Summary
 The school summary was affected by the removal of the ninth graders at Thomas High School's math and reading scores.